On regularity of solutions for certain linear Boltzmann transport equations: Remarks on transport operators from microlocal perspective

 Suppose that $\psi\in D'(U)$ is a distributional solution of $ T(z,D)\psi=f. $ Furthermore, assume that $(z_0,\zeta_0)\in WF(\psi)\setminus WF(f)$.
 Then the whole bicharacteristic curve $\alpha(s)=(z(s),\zeta(s)), \ s\in\Delta$ through $(z_0,\zeta_0)$ is included in $WF(\psi)\setminus WF(f)$ (that is, possible the singularity $(z_0,\zeta_0)$ propagates along the bicharacteristic curve when $f$ is smooth).
 This result holds without the assumption '$T(z,D)$ is properly supported' if $\psi$ has a compact support in $U$.

-The above definition gives the notion of $C^\infty$ wavefront set.
-There exists also other type of wavefront sets such as \emph{Sobolev wavefront sets}.
+The above definition gives the notion of $C^\infty$ wave front set.
+There exists also other type of wavefront sets such as \emph{Sobolev wave front sets}.
 Relevant function spaces in our case would be the anisotropic Sobolev spaces $H^{(s_1,s_2,s_3)}(G\times S\times I^\circ)$ (given in section \ref{an-spaces} above).
 Basic results for Sobolev wavefront sets have counterparts to the above formulations.

 \emph{Wavefront set up to the boundary}.
 Consider the initial boundary value problem \be T(z,D)\psi=f,\ {B\psi}_{|\partial U}=g,\ \psi(.,.,E_{\rm m})=0 \ee where $B$ is a partial differential boundary operator.
 We assume that \emph{$\partial U$ is non-characteristic for $T(z,D)$} that is, $t_0(z,n(z))\not=0$ for $z\in (\partial U)_r$ where $n(z)$ is the unit normal vector on the regular part $(\partial U)_r$ of $\partial U$.
 When the boundary values are included the micro-localization must be studied on the so called \emph{(compressed) $b$-cotangent bundle} (e.g. \cite{melrose78}, \cite[sections 1 and 2]{vazy08}, \cite{payne95}).
 Omitting all details we only mention that the $b$-cotangent bundle $^bT^*(\ol U)$ is the dual bundle of the bundle, say $^bT(\ol U)$, formed by the tangential vector fields.